-The Wall Township School District does not discriminate on the basis of race, color, creed, relation, sex, ancestry, national origin, or social or economic status.
+In accordance with Board Policy 1140 Affirmative Action Program Wall Township Public Schools does not discriminate on the basis of race, color, creed, relation, sex, ancestry, national origin, or social or economic status.
 If you have any discrimination complaint, you can contact the Affirmative Action Officer, Michael Scarano at the Board of Education Office.
 The telephone number is 732-556-2009.

-HARASSMENT, INTIMIDATION, AND BULLYING (POLICY AND REGULATION #5512)
+HARASSMENT, INTIMIDATION, AND BULLYING

-The Wall Township Board of Education prohibits acts of harassment, intimidation, and/or bullying.
-"Harassment, intimidation and/or bullying " means any gesture or written, verbal, or physical act that takes place on school property, at any school-sponsored function or on a school bus and that a reasonable person should know, under the circumstances, that the act(s) will have the effect of harming a student or damaging the student's property, or placing a student in reasonable fear of harm to his person or damage to his property; or has the effect of insulting or demeaning any student or group of students in such a way as to cause substantial disruption in, or substantial interference with, the orderly operation of the school.
+In accordance with Wall Township Public Schools Policy 5512, The Wall Township Board of Education prohibits acts of harassment, intimidation, and/or bullying.
+"Harassment, intimidation and/or bullying" means any gesture or written, verbal, or physical act that takes place on school property, at any school-sponsored function or on a school bus and that a reasonable person should know, under the circumstances, that the act(s) will have the effect of harming a student or damaging the student's property, or placing a student in reasonable fear of harm to his person or damage to his property; or has the effect of insulting or demeaning any student or group of students in such a way as to cause substantial disruption in, or substantial interference with, the orderly operation of the school.